jinyiliu/cmplstyle/README.md

 - A collection of 365 traditional Chinese colors.
 - Optmised matplotlib style for scientific plotting.
+- Small handy functions for helping scientific plotting.

 ## Traditional Chinese Colors (TCC)

 Our color collection is sourced from the reference [《中国传统色：国民版色卡》](https://www.douban.com/doubanapp/dispatch/book/35951952?dt_dapp=1) by 郭浩, featuring hues widely used in traditional Chinese art and design.
 See [here](https://jinyiliu.github.io/2025/08/13/cmplstyle/TCC_ncols_5.pdf) a complete color reference.

-The color names are in Chinese.
-Once the package is imported, the colors can be accessed by their names.
+The color names are in Chinese and their HEX color values are stored in the `cmplstyle.TCC` dictionary.
+Once the package is imported, the colors can be accessed easily by their names.
 For example,
 ```python
 import cmplstyle
 import seaborn